Miscelaneous topics explained #

 - Passive: Engine just applies a constant torque that compensates the friction at idle rpms.
 Works better with a steep friction curve at idle rpm.
 Also, requires the throttle to be applied for starting the engine with the ignition key.

 The Passive mode is much easier to stall, but requires configuring the engine friction in a specific way.

 Disabling Can Stall ensures the engine never stalls.

 - Reduce the Stall Sensitivity value.
 Check out the calculated stall rpm value at the inspector, below the engine graph.

 - Change the Clutch Type to Torque Converter in Clutch Settings.
 This clutch type doesn't require to be actively engaged.
 Vehicle may stall at rare situations, like going backwards after spin.

 Having a Torque Converter with a manual transmission is not a common setup but can greatly improve the gameplay.
-The user doesn't have to worry about clutch and still can apply throttle gently for maneuvering at low speeds.
+The user doesn't have to worry about clutch and still can apply throttle gently in low speed maneuvers.